-Spaghetti & Mandolino - home page / Our magazine / Scamorza, the cheese that should never be missing from your kitchen
+Spaghetti & Mandolino - home page / Our magazine / Scamorza, the cheese that should always be in your kitchen.

-Scamorza, the cheese that should never be missing from your kitchen
+Scamorza, the cheese that should always be in your kitchen.

-Scamorza is one of the most famous and well-known Italian cheeses, both for its distinctive shape and unmistakable flavor.
-It is a stretched-curd cheese made from cow’s milk, typical of southern Italy, though it is also successfully produced in northern Italy.
+The scamorza is one of the most famous and well-known typical Italian cheeses, both for its particular shape and its unmistakable flavor.
+It is a pulled-curd cheese made from cow's milk typical of the Southern regions, but it is also successfully produced in Northern Italy.

-Its exact origin is not known, but according to traditional accounts, it all started during the production of a similar cheese, provola: since one batch went bad, the cheesemaker, in an attempt to salvage it, tried treating it with water at a higher temperature than usual.
-This is how scamorza was born, which has now become a true gem of Italian cuisine: a cheese that is ideal for accompanying a wide range of dishes but also excellent when enjoyed on its own.
+Its exact origin is unknown, but according to traditional tales, it all started during the preparation of another similar cheese, provola: since one batch went bad, the producer attempted to remedy it by treating it with water at a higher temperature than usual.
+This is how scamorza was born, today a true excellence of Italian cuisine: an ideal cheese to accompany a large variety of dishes, but also excellent to consume on its own.

-There are mainly two types of scamorza: fresh scamorza, which is delicate and light, and smoked scamorza, which has a more intense flavor enhanced by the addition of various aromas.
-Fresh scamorza is characterized by a thin, straw-yellow rind, a uniform white interior with few holes, and a typical elastic texture.
-It features the classic layering of stretched-curd cheeses and exudes a pleasant aroma of fresh milk and yogurt, with hints of acacia honey.
+There are mainly two types of scamorza: the scamorza fresca, delicate and light, and the scamorza affumicata, whose flavor tends to intensify also thanks to the addition of various aromas.
+The fresh scamorza is characterized by a thin crust of straw-yellow color, a uniform white paste with few holes, and a typical elastic consistency.
+It presents the classic layering of pulled-curd cheeses and emits a pleasant aroma of fresh milk and yogurt, with notes of acacia honey.

-The process of making scamorza is similar to that of other stretched-curd cheeses: freshly milked milk is placed in large steel vats and heated to a temperature of 35-37 degrees Celsius.
-During this process, it is important to maintain slow and consistent stirring to evenly distribute the heat.
+The processing of scamorza is similar to that of other types of pulled-curd cheeses: freshly milked milk is placed in large steel boilers and heated until it reaches a temperature of 35-37 degrees Celsius.
+During this process, great care must be taken to maintain a regular and slow stirring, to evenly distribute the heat.

-Next, lactic ferments and rennet are added: once the curd forms, it is cut and left to rest.
-It is then sliced into strips and immersed in extremely hot water to stretch it and shape it.
-Once formed, it is placed in brine for salting: fresh scamorza is then immediately ready for sale, while smoked scamorza undergoes the smoking process and is left to age, giving it its characteristic strong flavor.
+Then, lactic ferments and rennet are added: once the curd is formed, it is broken and left to rest.
+It is then cut into strips and immersed in very hot water to make it stretchy and give it shape.
+Once formed, it is submerged in brine to salt it: the sweet scamorza is immediately marketed; the smoked scamorza undergoes the smoking process and is allowed to age to give it its distinctive strong flavor.

-Scamorza has a rather distinctive shape: it resembles a pear, wider at the bottom and with a small “head” at the top, which may be more or less pronounced.
-It is this cut-off top that inspired the name of the cheese: “scamorza” comes from the verb “scamozzare,” which literally means “to lop off a part.”
+The shape of scamorza is quite characteristic: it is a sort of pear, wider at the bottom and with a small head at the top that can be more or less pronounced.
+It is precisely its cut shape at the top that inspired the name of this cheese: scamorza comes from the verb “scamozzare”, which literally means “to remove a part”.

-A string is tied under the cut-off top, allowing the cheese to be hung in pairs to drain.
-In smoked scamorza, however, the so-called “head” is often missing, as during the smoking process the cheese would sometimes stretch, causing the cheese, held only by the string under the head, to fall to the ground.
+A string is passed under the cut head, allowing the cheeses to be hung in pairs and drained.
+However, in smoked scamorza, the so-called “head” is often not present, as during the smoking process, it often happened that the scamorza would stretch, causing the cheese held only by the string under the head to fall to the ground.

-Scamorza, like all stretched-curd cheeses, has a high nutritional value due to the large amount of milk used to produce it.
-For every 100 grams of product, scamorza contains about 335 kilocalories, making it a good energy source for the body.
+Scamorza, like all pulled-curd cheeses, has a high nutritional value, thanks to the large amount of milk used to produce it.
+For 100 grams of product, scamorza has about 335 kilocalories, making it a good source of energy for our body.

-It also contains a significant amount of protein (25 grams per 100 g of product) and minerals: scamorza is rich in calcium and phosphorus, with 100 grams providing about half of the daily requirement for a healthy adult.
+It also contains a good amount of proteins (25 grams per 100 g of product) and mineral salts: scamorza is indeed rich in calcium and phosphorus, with 100 grams providing about half of the daily requirement for a healthy adult.

 How to Properly Store Scamorza

-To properly store scamorza, it is essential to distinguish between the fresh and aged varieties: fresh scamorza has a paler, almost milky color and should be kept in the refrigerator for only a few days, protected from air exposure; aged scamorza has a darker color and a longer shelf life.
+To properly store scamorza, it is first important to distinguish between fresh and aged: sweet scamorza has a lighter, almost milky color, and should be stored in the refrigerator for only a few days, protected from contact with air; aged scamorza, on the other hand, has a darker color and a longer shelf life.

-Naturally, even aged scamorza needs protection, as although it doesn't turn rancid, air can dry it out significantly and cause it to lose its characteristic sensory qualities.
-Neither variety requires special attention before being opened, but once cut in half, they should be protected with plastic wrap or a clean cloth.
+Naturally, this last one must also be protected, because even if it doesn't go rancid, air dries it significantly and causes it to lose its characteristic organoleptic properties.
+Both do not require special attention before being opened, but once cut in half, they should be protected with plastic wrap or a clean cloth.

-Scamorza can be used in a variety of ways in the kitchen: it’s a versatile cheese that complements many dishes and can wonderfully enhance your culinary creations.
-Fresh scamorza is great for enriching salads or skewers, thanks to its “melting” quality.
-It is also ideal for dishes that call for oven baking with light gratination, such as stuffed eggplants or peppers, or in baked pasta with zucchini.
-Chopped into small cubes and added to pizza, it always delivers great satisfaction.
+There are multiple uses for scamorza in the kitchen: it is indeed a cheese that pairs excellently with many dishes, capable of beautifully enhancing your recipes.
+The sweet scamorza is great for enriching salads, or in skewers, for its ability to “stretch”.
+It is also ideal for dishes that involve baking with a light golden crust, such as eggplants or stuffed peppers, or for a baked pasta with zucchini.
+Cut into chunks and added on pizza, it always provides great satisfaction.

-Smoked scamorza pairs perfectly with radicchio: risotto with radicchio and scamorza is a hallmark of good Italian autumn cuisine, a perfect blend of aromas and flavors from two ingredients that combine and harmonize beautifully.
+The smoked scamorza, on the other hand, pairs perfectly with radicchio: radicchio and scamorza risotto is a dish symbolic of good autumnal Italian cuisine, a perfect mix of aromas and flavors thanks to two ingredients that blend and marry perfectly.

 Ideal Pairings with Scamorza

-To accompany fresh scamorza, soft white wines are ideal, especially those from southern Italy such as Fiano and Greco.
-For smoked scamorza, we recommend a wine like Lagrein or slightly aromatic white wines.
-It also pairs wonderfully with a Valdobbiadene Prosecco DOCG.
+To accompany sweet scamorza, soft white wines are ideal, especially from the south such as Fiano and Greco.
+For smoked scamorza, we recommend a Lagrein type wine or slightly aromatic white wines.
+It also pairs excellently with Prosecco di Valdobbiadene DOCG.

 S&M - autoreS&M